learn-co-curriculum/react-hooks-redux-thunk-lab/README.md

 # Async Redux Lab: Pictures of Cats

+## Objectives

+- Use `redux-thunk` middleware to make an asynchronous web request in an action creator function
+- Dispatch an action from the `useEffect` hook

+## Introduction

 Who doesn't want to look at pictures of cats?
 Well, now you can look at up to 20 pictures of cats with our new React + Redux app.
 All you have to do is...build it yourself!
 In this lab, you are tasked with building out a React + Redux app that fetches data using Thunk.
 Since this is a pretty specific task, we'll walk through it a bit in this Readme.
 Let's get started!

-## Objectives

-1. Use `redux-thunk` middleware to make an asynchronous web request in an action creator function
-2. Dispatch an action from the `useEffect` hook.

 ## Instructions